research-software-directory/RSD-as-a-service/CONTRIBUTING.md

 1. create a pull request, e.g. following the instructions [here](https://help.github.com/articles/creating-a-pull-request/).

 In case you feel like you've made a valuable contribution, but you don't know how to write or run tests for it, or how to generate the documentation: don't let this discourage you from making the pull request; we can help you!
 Just go ahead and submit the pull request, but keep in mind that you might be asked to append additional commits to your pull request (have a look at some of our old pull requests to see how this works.

+### Formatting

+We use [Prettier](https://prettier.io/) for source code formatting for a few of the modules.
+See the file `.prettierrc` for the applied [configuration options](https://prettier.io/docs/en/options) and see the file `.prettierignore` for files that are [included for formatting](https://prettier.io/docs/en/ignore).
+Please make sure your contributions in these modules are compliant with Prettier.
+You can run `npm run format:check` to see which files are not compliant and `npm run format:fix` to fix them.
+A GitHub workflow runs on every pull request to check if all files are formatted properly.
+For contributions to modules that don't use Prettier (yet), please follow the existing formatting conventions.

 ## You want to contribute in some other way